Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Monte Carlo Simulations

-where $\mathbf{Z}$ and $\bm{\gamma}_g$ are defined as for population 1.
-Error term $R(g)$, for $g=1,2,3$ is also defined as for population 1.
-The parameterizations of the slope vector are as follows, In all the three cases, while estimating the PO means, we assume that the above functional forms are unknown.
-With linear RA methods, we simply run the regression of the observed outcome on a constant, and the covariates.
-For nonlinear RA, we use a combination of log-likelihood and canonical link function from the QMLE family to obtain consistent PO mean estimates.
-This is meant to reflect the uncertainty that researchers often have about the underlying outcome distributions and how they are generated.
-Considering three different environments in which to compare the performance of the linear RA methods also helps to mimic the variety of experimental settings that researchers encounter where regression adjustment can be exploited to produce precision gains.
+While estimating the PO means, we assume that the true population model is unknown.
+With linear RA methods, we simply regress the observed outcome on a constant and the covariates.
+For nonlinear RA, based on the nature of the outcomes, we use a particular combination of log-likelihood and canonical link function from the LEF.

-\subsection{Discussion}
+\subsection{\textit{Discussion}}

-Tables \ref{tab:dgp11}-\ref{tab:dgp32} report the bias and standard deviation of SM, PRA, SRA, and the nonlinear RA estimators for the three PO means.
-The first two tables (see \ref{tab:dgp11}, \ref{tab:dgp12}) report these measures for population 1 where we compare the linear RA estimators for low and high R-squared settings, respectively.
-Similarly, Tables \ref{tab:dgp21} and \ref{tab:dgp22} report bias and standard deviation estimates of both linear and nonlinear RA methods for population 2 for a low and high R-squared, and finally tables \ref{tab:dgp31} and \ref{tab:dgp32} report the same for population 3.
+Tables \ref{tab:dgp11} and \ref{tab:dgp12} report the bias, standard deviation, standard error, and 95\% coverage probabilities for SM, PRA, and SRA across both high and low R-squared settings for population 1.
 Each table considers three different sample sizes.
-Note that in most cases, the bias of RA methods is comparable to the subsample means estimator, which is unbiased for the PO means.
-However, one may be willing to forego the bias in RA estimates in favor of efficiency, in which case we turn our attention to standard deviation measures.
+Note that in most cases, the bias of RA methods is comparable to SM, which is unbiased for the PO means.
+However, one may be willing to forego the bias in RA estimates in favor of efficiency and so we turn our attention to efficiency comparisons.